techenthusiast167/INFOFINDER_PRO/README.md

 **The tool launches in interactive mode, prompting you to**:

-- Choose between email or phone number analysis
+- Choose between **email, social media username scraper, or phone number** analysis

-- Enter the target email or phone number
+- Enter the target email, username, or phone number

 - View comprehensive results in the terminal